 Student Handbook

-A complete version of the Law School’s Student Handbook, parts of which you may find enlightening, is also available online.
+A complete version of the Law School’s Student Handbook is also available online.

 Conclusion